shajunxing/quickjs-ffi/README.md

     let test3 = new CFunction('test-lib.so', 'test3', 'void', ['long', 'double', ['int', 'float']]).invoke;
     console.log(test3([123456789, 3.141592654, 54321, 2.718281829]));

-Output is:

-    Hello
-    undefined
-    3.141593 2.718282 How do you do?
-    5.859874570012574
-    123456789 3.141593 54321 2.718282
-    undefined

 `CFunction`'s constructor definition is:

-`library name, function name, return value type representation, ...arguments type representation`.
+    library name, function name, return value type representation, ...arguments type representation

-Primitive types are representated by short string according to `libffi`'s type definition, I renamed some of it to more C friendly, and also added some, see `primitive_types` in `quickjs-ffi.js` for details. **Note:** All C pointers are `pointers`, they are actually memory addresses. but `char *` can be represented by `string`, and will automatically inbox/outbox with JS string, outbox is not safe and may cause pointer oob, do it at your own risk.
+Primitive types are representated by short string literals according to `libffi`'s type definition, I renamed some of it to more C friendly, and also added some, see `primitive_types` in `quickjs-ffi.js` for details. **Note:** All C pointers are `pointers`, they are actually memory addresses. but `char *` can be represented by `string`, and will automatically inbox/outbox with JS string, outbox is not safe and may cause pointer oob, do it at your own risk.
 C complex type is not yet supported.

 Structure types are represented by array of prinitive types.
 Nested structures must be defined by nested array, but putting/getting element values must be flattened, which means all structure's primitive elements, in natural order, eg. 'depth first' order.